 Middle East respiratory syndrome coronavirus (MERS-CoV) – United Arab Emirates

-Between 9 and 11 April 2017, the National IHR Focal Point of United Arab Emirates (UAE) reported two additional cases of Middle East Respiratory Syndrome Coronavirus (MERS-CoV).
+On 16 May 2018, the National IHR Focal Point of the United Arab Emirates (UAE) reported one (1) laboratory-confirmed case of Middle East Respiratory Syndrome (MERS-CoV) infection to WHO.

 WHO risk assessment

-MERS-CoV causes severe human infections resulting in high mortality and has demonstrated the ability to transmit between humans.
-So far, the observed human-to-human transmission has occurred mainly in health care settings.
+Infection with MERS-CoV can cause severe disease resulting in high mortality.
+Humans are infected with MERS-CoV from direct or indirect contact with dromedary camels.
+MERS-CoV has demonstrated the ability to transmit between humans.
+So far, the observed non-sustained human-to-human transmission has occurred mainly in health care settings.

 Based on the current situation and available information, WHO encourages all Member States to continue their surveillance for acute respiratory infections and to carefully review any unusual patterns.

-Infection prevention and control measures are critical to prevent the possible spread of MERS-CoV in health care facilities.
-It is not always possible to identify patients with MERS-CoV early because like other respiratory infections, the early symptoms of MERS-CoV are non-specific.
+Infection prevention and control measures are critical to prevent the possible spread of MERS-CoV between people in healthcare facilities.
+It is not always possible to identify patients with MERS-CoV infection early because, like other respiratory infections, the early symptoms of MERS are non-specific.
 Therefore, health-care workers should always apply standard precautions consistently with all patients, regardless of their diagnosis.
 Droplet precautions should be added to the standard precautions when providing care to patients with symptoms of acute respiratory infection; contact precautions and eye protection should be added when caring for probable or confirmed cases of MERS-CoV infection; airborne precautions should be applied when performing aerosol generating procedures.

 Until more is understood about MERS-CoV, people with diabetes, renal failure, chronic lung disease, and immunocompromised persons are considered to be at high risk of severe disease from MERS-CoV infection.
-Therefore, these people should avoid close contact with animals, particularly dromedaries, when visiting farms, markets, or barn areas where the virus is known to be potentially circulating.
+Therefore, in addition to avoiding close contact with suspected or confirmed human cases of the disease, people with these conditions should avoid close contact with animals, particularly camels, when visiting farms, markets, or barn areas where the virus is known to be potentially circulating.
 General hygiene measures, such as regular hand washing before and after touching animals and avoiding contact with sick animals, should be adhered to.

 Food hygiene practices should be observed.
 People should avoid drinking raw camel milk or camel urine, or eating meat that has not been properly cooked.